threadi/nested-ordered-lists-block-editor/readme.txt

 == Installation ==

-1. Upload "nested-ordered-lists-block-editor" to the "/wp-content/plugins/" directory.
+1. Upload "nested-ordered-lists-for-block-editor" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. No configuration required.
 Use it straight away.